 Corrosion and Rust

-If you neglect maintenance, exposure to moisture and environmental conditions can lead to rust and corrosion over time.
+If you neglect to sustain, exposure to moisture and environmental conditions can lead to rust and corrosion over time.
 They can weaken the metal and reduce the strength and durability of the leaf springs.
 Rust and corrosion can also cause friction and noise between the leaves, affecting the ride quality and comfort.

 To prevent rust and corrosion, you should regularly inspect your leaf springs for any signs of damage, such as discoloration, flaking, or pitting.
 You should also clean your leaf springs with a wire brush or a cloth to remove any dirt, dust, or debris that can trap moisture and accelerate corrosion.